 For a memorable community Christmas celebration in Kolkata, don't miss visiting Bow Barracks (just off Central Avenue) where most of the city's Anglo Indians live.
 Special Christmas events take place from December 23 until New Year's Eve.
 Everyone is welcome.
 Calcutta Photo Tours runs a fascinating walking tour through this area.

-Quaint 200 year old Matharpacady village, tucked away in the lanes of Mazagaon, is another place where Christmas is enthusiastically celebrated in Mumbai.
+Quaint 200 year-old Matharpacady village, tucked away in the lanes of Mazgaon, is another place where Christmas is enthusiastically celebrated in Mumbai.
 This East Indian Catholic village is beautifully decorated for the occasion, and illuminated in the evenings.
-Boutique travel company No Footprints is conducting a heritage walk through Matharpacady village on December 22, 2017.
+Boutique travel company No Footprints conducts a heritage walk through Matharpacady village.
 It finishes with a visit to the guide's ancestral home to sample Christmas treats.
-The cost is 799 rupees.
-Advance bookings are required.
-A similar walk is being held by Some Place Else on Christmas Day.

 In Delhi, the most popular Midnight Mass takes place at Sacred Heart Cathedral at Connaught Place.
 The whole Connaught Place area buzzes during Christmas, as well as the week leading up to it.
 There are Christmas decorations and lights, food stalls, and other street vendors.